KetakiBudhwani-Source/JDBC-Hibernate-SpringJDBC/README.md

 # JDBC-Hibernate-SpringJDBC

-Learned Java Database Connectivity using PostgreSQL as DB, database connectivity using hibernate and Spring JDBC
+My course work for JDBC .Learned Java Database Connectivity using PostgreSQL as DB, database connectivity using hibernate and Spring JDBC